9. Procurement and Scheme Issues

 - There are restrictions on use or sale of the property which make them unmortgageable or

-- There are restrictions on grant recovery that contradict Agency policy, e.g. by restricting the location of spend of recycled receipts, or of requiring recycling to the local authority in a way which jeopardises the Agency’s interest
+- There are restrictions on grant recovery that contradict our policy, e.g. by restricting the location of spend of recycled receipts, or of requiring recycling to the local authority in a way which jeopardises our interest

 For example (b) please see below

-Example (b) - A s106 might state that all staircasing and sales receipts from shared ownership, Right to Acquire or any future sale receipts from the affordable dwellings are re-invested on agreed sites within the local authority.
+Example (b) - A section 106 might state that all staircasing and sales receipts from shared ownership, Right to Acquire or any future sale receipts from the affordable dwellings are re-invested on agreed sites within the local authority.
 However, this might conflict with future local investment priorities.
-Reclaimed grant has to be used in accordance with these priorities, and so there would be a conflict between the provisions of the s106 Agreement and the rules on grant.
+Reclaimed grant has to be used in accordance with these priorities, and so there would be a conflict between the provisions of the section 106 Agreement and the rules on grant.
 Such conflicts must be avoided.

-6.2.4 Providers must ensure that they are acting within their own rules in complying with such obligations by obtaining legal advice as to whether the proposed activity is within their rules.
-The Agency will not dispute that advice unless there are strong grounds for doing so.
+7.2.4 Providers must ensure that they are acting within their own rules in complying with such obligations by obtaining legal advice as to whether the proposed activity is within their rules.
+Homes England will not dispute that advice unless there are strong grounds for doing so.
 Providers will also need to seek legal advice about the extent of their potential future legal liabilities to the local authority or other third parties relating to off-site works and also about any limitation measures that it might be prudent for providers to undertake.

 Providers must ensure that the planning subsidy that they receive through such planning obligations is clearly quantified (in agreement with the local planners) and apportioned to the properties in a manner that is consistent with the Requirements for apportionment of grant.

-6.3.2 The Agency expectation is that section 106 schemes will be delivered at nil grant input for both Affordable Rent and for affordable home ownership.
-For further information please see the SOAHP Prospectus.
+7.3.2 Homes England’s expectation is that section 106 schemes will be delivered at nil grant input for both Affordable Rent and for affordable home ownership.
+For further information please see the SOAHP 2016 to 2021 Prospectus.

-7.1.1 Providers must comply with the Agency’s signboard requirements for all Social Housing Assistance, Social Housing Grant and Recycled Capital Grant Fund and Disposal Proceeds Fund funded schemes unless the Agency has given a specific exemption (see section 7.3.3 below).
+8.1.1 Providers must comply with Homes England’s signboard requirements for all Social Housing Assistance, Social Housing Grant and Recycled Capital Grant Fund and Disposal Proceeds Fund funded schemes unless we have given a specific exemption (see section 8.3.3 below).

-7.3.1 A signboard must be displayed in a prominent position on each new build development and/or rehabilitation development comprising of four or more properties using Agency funding.
+8.3.1 A signboard must be displayed in a prominent position on each new build development and/or rehabilitation development.
 The display may also include a brief description of the scheme, for example ‘30 sheltered flats for older persons’.

-7.3.2 Where more than one partner’s branding is displayed alongside the Agency sign, there is no specific order in which they must appear.
+8.3.2 Where more than one partner’s branding is displayed alongside Homes England, there is no specific order in which they must appear.

-7.4.2 Compliance with the Agency’s signboard requirements will be checked as part of the Agency’s compliance audit.
+8.4.2 Compliance with Homes England signboard requirements will be checked as part of our compliance audit.

-8.1.1 The SOAHP reporting and audit requirements are published on the Agency’s website.
+9.1.1 The SOAHP 2016 to 2021 reporting and audit requirements are published on our website.
 The requirements for schemes funded under previous programmes and are published below.

-8.2.1 Investment Partners developing schemes under the Programme Partnering Agreement arrangements are required to carry out self-assessment procedural compliance tests.
-For details of the requirements, see Programme Management section 8.
+9.2.1 Investment Partners developing schemes under the Programme Partnering Agreement arrangements are required to carry out self-assessment procedural compliance tests.
+For details of the requirements, see the Programme Management chapter, section 8.